AgnosticUI/agnosticui/site/docs/docs/understand.md

 # Understanding AgnosticUI

-AgnosticUI is an agnostic UI component library prioritizing clean HTML and CSS, but built to work agnostically with many popular JavaScript frameworks like React, Vue, and Svelte.
-Let's talk about the project's features and structure.
+AgnosticUI is a set of UI primitives that start their lives in clean HTML and CSS.
+These standards compliant components are then copied to our framework implementations in: React, Vue, Angular, and Svelte.

 ## Approach

 ### Decoupled CSS

-AgnosticUI is not tied to a particular JavaScript framework, because our build process complies and even enforces the &ldquo;1 stylesheet…many frameworks&rdquo; approach.
+AgnosticUI is not tied to a particular JavaScript framework, because our build process complies and even enforces the &ldquo;1 stylesheet…many frameworks&rdquo; approach which works as follows:

 <div class="mbe24"></div>

-First we build a component (like a Button) in the `agnostic-css` package.
-Generally, this results in component `html` and `css` files respectively.
-For example, `button.html`, and `button.css`.
+Our first step to building a component (like a Button) starts in the `agnostic-css` package.
+Generally, this results in a `component.html` file, and a `component.css` file.
+For example, `button.html` and `button.css`.

 <div class="mbe24"></div>

-When we venture to create a corresponding component (e.g. a React button), we set up a simply `copystyles.js` NodeJS script to literally copy the `button.css` styles into the framework's component directory and import it directly.
+When we're ready to create a corresponding component (e.g. a React button), we utilize a simple [NodeJS script](https://nodejs.org/en/) that literally copies the `component.css` (e.g. `button.css`) into the framework's component directory and import it directly.

+<div class="mbe16"></div>

+_For Svelte and Vue's [SFC](https://v3.vuejs.org/guide/single-file-component.html) we instead replace the contents within the `<style></style>` tags._

 <div class="mbe24"></div>

-Once copied, we're careful not to add any custom CSS to the component.
-This forces our framework-specific implementation to be consistent with others that use the same 1 stylesheet approach.
+The above approach forces our framework-specific implementations to use the same single stylesheet.
+Ultimately, this means you can make [theme customizations](https://agnosticui.github.io/agnosticui/docs/theming.html#example-of-theming-with-css-custom-properties) once, then use these CSS custom property overrides across your React, Vue, Angular, and Svelte based applications…and they will have a consistent look and feel!

 <div class="mbe24"></div>

-If you're curious, there's an article (coming very soon!) ~~on [css-tricks](https://css-tricks.com/) — [The Little Button That Could](https://css-tricks.com/)~~ — that describes exactly how this all gets set up in painstaking details.
+_If you're curious, there's an article (coming very soon!) ~~on [css-tricks](https://css-tricks.com/) — [The Little Button That Could](https://css-tricks.com/)~~ — that describes exactly how this all gets set up in painstaking details._

 ### Frameworks